Package View

 Rules format

-These are the rules for detecting the presence of the app can be established in the following way:
+The rules for detecting the presence of the app can be established in the following way:

 • Manually configure detection rules – specify the Rule Type :